nios-students/docs/wiki/FAQ'S.md

 There's no 11th in NIOS, but the syllabus of 11th & 12th are mixed for one grade and one textbook called Sr.Secondary (treated as 12th standard), similarly 9th and 10th are integrated.

-## How does the marking system and Passing Marks in NIOS?
+## How does the marking system and Passing Marks work in NIOS?

 First Max marks for all subjects is **100**.
 - For Sec (10th) you need 33% in both Theory **or** Practical e.g., let's say in Maths (211) you get 25 in  Theory and 8 in Practical total 33 = you passed.
-- For Sr.Sec (12th) you need 33% of max marks in both Theory **and** Practical All conditions:
+- For Sr.Sec (12th) you need 33% of max marks in both Theory **and** Practical (if the subject doesn't have Practical then it's just 33% of Theroy)
+All conditions:
-1. Let's say in Physics you get 25 in Theory and 6 in Practical = failed in Theory.
+1. Let's say in Physics you get 25 in Theory and 6 in Practical = failed in Theory (SYT)
-2. Let's say in Physics you get 26 in Theory and 4 in Practical = failed in Practical.
+2. Let's say in Physics you get 26 in Theory and 4 in Practical = failed in Practical (SYP)
-3. Let's say in Physics you get 26 in Theory and 6 in Practical = failed in  Passed in the subject.
+3. Let's say in Physics you get 26 in Theory and 6 in Practical = Passed in the subject (P)
-4. let's say in Physics you get 25 in Theory and 4 in Practical = failed in the subject.
+4. let's say in Physics you get 25 in Theory and 4 in Practical = failed in the subject (SYC)
+5.
 > [!NOTE]
 > Please don't include TMA in your Calculations.